suzuran7053/codecademy_flexbox_business_site_starting/README.md

-# Codecaemy Project "Company Home Page with Flexbox"
+# Website Replication Challenge "NASA"

-I created this as a part of Codecademy Course!
+I made this as a part of Codecademy course "Codecaemy Project "Company Home Page with Flexbox"<br>
-I selected NASA's website to challenge to replicate as it looked perfect to use my skills of Grid and Flex.
+I selected NASA's website to challenge to replicate as it looked perfect to use my skills of Grid and Flex!<br>

+To complete this, I used **HTML and CSS.**
+I worked while paying attention to the following points;
+**Grid / Flex / Responsive Design / Accessibility**

-Here is a screenshot of my website.
+## Here is a screenshot of my website.
 <img src="images/MyReplication.png">

-And this is the original website from NASA.
+## And this is the original website from NASA.
 <img src="images/NASA_original.png">